A Poincar\'e-Bendixson theorem for flows with arbitrarily many singular points: Abstract

 \section{Abstract}

-The Poincar\'e-Bendixson theorem is one of the most fundamental tools to capture the limit behaviors of orbits of flows.
-It was generalized in several ways and was applied to various phenomena in dynamical systems, differential equations, foliations, group actions, translation lines, and semi-dynamical systems.
-However, any differential equations with no-slip boundary condition on surfaces with boundary can be applied no such generalizations of the Poincar\'e-Bendixson theorem to, because of the degeneracy of singular points.
-To apply the Poincar\'e-Bendixson theorem to any flows on surfaces, we generalized and refined it into one for flows with arbitrarily many singular points on surfaces.
-The generalization implies topological characterizations of recurrence, which are generalizations of the Ma{\v \i}er's description of recurrence.
-Moreover, if the singular point set is totally disconnected, then any non-recurrent orbits in the $\omega$-limit set of a point are from and to singular points.
+The Poincar\'{e}-Bendixson theorem is one of the most fundamental tools to capture the limit behaviors of orbits of flows.
+It was generalized and applied to various phenomena in dynamical systems, differential equations, foliations, group actions, translation lines, and semi-dynamical systems.
+On the other hand, though the no-slip boundary condition is a fundamental condition in differential equations and appears in various fluid phenomena, and Lakes of Wada attractors naturally occur in discrete and continuous real dynamical systems and complex dynamics, no generalizations of the Poincar\'{e}-Bendixson theorem can be applied to any differential equations with no-slip boundary condition on surfaces with boundary and flows with Lakes of Wada attractors.
+To analyze them, we generalize the Poincar\'{e}-Bendixson theorem into one for flows with arbitrarily many singular points on possibly non-compact surfaces by introducing some concepts to describe limit behaviors and using methods of foliation theory and general topology.